rbisdorff/Digraph3/docSphinx/tutorial.rst

   {'1': '2', '2': '1', '3': '12', '4': '11', '5': '10',
    '6': '9', '7': '8', '8': '7', '9': '6', '10': '5',
    '11': '4', '12': '3'}
-  Reflections {}
 >>> print('grpsize = ', c12.automorphismGroupSize)
   grpsize = 24

-The 12-cycle digraph shows two permutations and no reflections and an automorphism group size of 24.
+The 12-cycle graph automorphism group is generated with both the permutations above and has group size of 24.

 We are first computing now all maximal independent sets that are detectable in the 12-cycle digraph with the :py:func:`digraphs.Digraph.showMIS` method:

 >>> c12.showMIS(withListing=False)
   *---  Maximal independent choices ---*